wcm-wanglab/iBKH/iBKH/iBKH_Apr_12/Relation/README.md

-## Download CBKH relations
+## Download iBKH relations
-To access the relations in the CBKH, you can directly download the CBKH relations by the following link.
+To access the relations in the iBKH, you can directly download the iBKH relations by the following link.

 ```
 https://wcm.box.com/s/fzzsx9ldj8a64jsa04hyf8khple7js7n